george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 ---

 I'm Tired.
 Tired of caring.
 I often say that all it would take is for me to be a significantly less moral person, and I'd easily be rich.
 Let's be honest, scam call centers clearly aren't struggling financially.
-Maybe I'd pump-and-dump a crypto currency.
+Maybe I'd pump-and-dump a cryptocurrency.
 Hell, I could go really far off the deep end and do some black-hat hacking.

 The reason I don't do any of these things is that I find it hard enough to sleep at night as it is.
 I don't need the added weight of knowing someone trusted me and I abused that trust.

 ---

 I'm Tired.
 Tired of watching the world burn.
 In tv shows and movies being a villain never pays, but it feels like in real life the "winners" (financially, if nothing else) are the ones who are the most evil.
-Willing to profit off the poor by either
+Willing to profit off the most in-need by releasing a crypto coin, or claiming climate change isn't real as an excuse to extract every last penny of oil from the Earth.

 ---